baboom3126/express-proxy-malicious-request-filter/README.md

 {

-  "ProxyPort": 80,   // which port to build your proxy server
+  "ProxyPort": 80,   // which port to build your proxy server.

-  "RedirectURL": "http://localhost:3000/", // the server or api to redirect
+  "RedirectURL": "http://localhost:3000/", // the server or api to redirect and protect

   "MonitorPort": 3001,  // the port of localhost monitor page